 1 Corinthians 13:1-3 ESV

-Love is the key to serving others and spiritual gifts, though they may be honed to perfection, benefit no one if love is omitted.
+Love is the key to serving others.
+Spiritual gifts benefit no one without love.
 How does love apply to serving?
 Review Paul’s words.

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.